 Regulation of the Crypto-Economy: Managing Risks, Challenges, and Regulatory Uncertainty

-The distributed ledger technology, also known as Blockchain, is gaining traction globally.
-Riding on the magnanimous promises of the Blockchain secure validation mechanism and decentralized mass collaboration, cryptocurrencies are the newest asset class being introduced to investors worldwide, and are being used by companies to raise capital to further their development of the advancement of Blockchain technology via Initial Coin Offerings (ICOs).
+Distributed ledger technology, also known as Blockchain, is gaining traction globally.
+Blockchain offers a secure validation mechanism and decentralized mass collaboration.
+Cryptocurrencies make use of this technology as a new asset class for investors worldwide.
+Cryptocurrencies are being used by companies to raise capital via Initial Coin Offerings (ICOs).
 The substantial inflow of unregulated capital into a transactional and transnational industry has aroused interest from not just investors, but also national securities and monetary regulatory agencies.
-In this paper, we explore the potential for Blockchain to exacerbate the already decentralized economy.
-We examine ICO structures, and how this crowd-funding mechanism has the promise for economic innovation.
-We review the Security and Exchange Commission’s initial statements on ICO’s to illustrate the potential problems with applying a dated legal framework to an ever-evolving ecosystem.
-Recognizing the inability of enforcement within existing regulatory frameworks, we argue for the regulation of the crypto asset class and internal collaboration between government agencies and developers in the establishment of an ecosystem which integrates investor protection and investment.
+In this paper, we review the Security and Exchange Commission’s initial statements and subsequent pronouncements on ICO’s to illustrate the potential problems with applying a dated legal framework to an ever-evolving ecosystem.
+Recognizing the inability of enforcement within existing regulatory frameworks, we discuss the importance of regulation of the crypto asset class and internal collaboration between government agencies and developers in the establishment of an ecosystem which integrates investor protection and investment.

 Keywords: Fintech, Cryptocurrency, ICO, Legal, Securities Law, Cybersecurity, Taxation, Capital Markets, Economics, Securitization, Regulation, Legal, Frameworks, Crowdfunding, Virtual Currency, Bitcoin, Ether, Secondary Markets, Capital Markets, Initial Coin Offerings, Initial Public Offerings, Blockchain